EDCD/EDMarketConnector/README.md

 Setup
 --------
 The first time that you run the app you are prompted for your username and password.
-This is the same username and password combination that you use to log into the Elite: Dangerous launcher, and is required so that the Frontier servers can send the app *your* data and the market data for the station that *you* are docked at.
+This is the same username and password combination that you use to log into the Elite: Dangerous launcher, and is required so that the Frontier servers can send the app *your* data and the data for the station that *you* are docked at.

 You can also choose here what data to save (refer to the next section for details), whether to “Update” automatically on docking and/or with a hotkey, and whether to attach your Cmdr name or a [pseudo-anonymized](http://en.wikipedia.org/wiki/Pseudonymity) ID to the data.